 Questions of activation, regulation, and specificity are inherent when studying TGFβ family ligands.
 Distinct extra- and intracellular mechanisms have evolved to regulate each class at several levels, providing exquisite control over structurally related signaling molecules.
 Within the family, there are only five type II receptors (TβR2, ActRIIA, ActRIIB, BMPR2, AMHR2) and seven type I receptors (ALK1-7) available.
 Furthermore, the receptor composition of the signaling assembly ligand dependent: this creates a receptor bottleneck for the more numerous ligands.
-Furthermore, many classes of ligands are exclusive to their type II receptor; TGFβs, for example, are exclusive for TGFBR2 and AMH is mutually exclusive with AMHR2.
+Many classes of ligands are exclusive to their type II receptor; TGFβs, for example, are exclusive for TGFBR2 and AMH is mutually exclusive with AMHR2.
 Since its inception, the long-term objective of our laboratory – funded by multiple R01 awards – has been to provide a molecular understanding of the mechanisms of TGFβ family signaling and its regulation.
 In the investigation of these ligands, the application of structural techniques coupled with biophysical studies has provided foundational knowledge of the molecular mechanisms governing their ubiquitous, high impact pathways.
 In response, there has been a surge of interest from the drug development industry to modulate points along these pathways for therapeutic gain.

 Our lab currently concentrates on the structural determination and biophysical examination of proteins within the TGFβ superfamily.
 We are most interested in questions concerning extracellular modulation of BMP and activin-class signaling and how these mechanisms, once understood, might be manipulated to enhance human life.
 Using a combination of X-ray crystallography and binding analysis coupled with in vitro cellular assays, the objective of our laboratory is to define the molecular mechanisms of ligand-receptor interactions incorporated to differentiate signaling.
 Furthermore, our laboratory is characterizing the interactions of extracellular antagonists, which neutralize ligands by blocking ligand-receptor interactions.
 Similarly, we aim to understand how the N-terminal prodomain of certain ligands renders the growth factor latent or otherwise regulates it, with a focus on deciphering the molecular mechanisms of activation.
 Most recently, we have begun to incorporate outlier members of the TGFβ family with therapeutically relevant reproductive roles, such as AMH, into our investigative wheelhouse.
-In addition, the literature has shown that heterodimeric ligands can form spontaneously and are biologically relevant in certain cases, even more so than the cognate homodimeric ligands.
+In addition, the literature has shown that heterodimeric ligands can form and are biologically relevant in certain cases, even more so than the cognate homodimeric ligands.
 Thus, our laboratory is investigating the structure, function, and synthesis of ligand heterodimers.
 In a disparate project, we have characterized the structure and function of apolipoproteins with the intent to understand how they transition from a lipid free state to a lipid bound state in the biogenesis of lipoprotein particles.

 Structure-Function Studies of Ligand-Receptor Interactions